 Third is the lower part of your face : clench your teeth tightly and at the same time pull the corners of your mouth very wide towards both ears, like a broadly grinning smiley.

-After the two facial exercises comes the shoulder exercise : During this exercise, please pull your shoulders very high and your head at the same time, as if you wanted to say “I have no idea”!
+shoulder exercise comes : With this exercise, please pull your shoulders high and at the same time, as if you want to say "no idea"!

-The so-called core exercise , ie the exercise that affects the muscles of your upper body, goes like this: You take a deep breath and pull in your stomach very tightly.
-A bit like trying to close pants that are way too tight.
+The so -called fuselage exercise , ie the exercise that affects the muscles of your upper body, goes like this: You breathe in deeply and pull your stomach firmly.
+A little like you wanted to close a much too tight trousers.

-Finally comes the leg exercise : you press your heels firmly into the ground and at the same time pull your toes up towards your face.
-As if you were trying to slow down with your feet while tobogganing on a sled.
+Finally, the leg exercise : you press your heels tightly into the floor and at the same time pull your toes up towards the face.
+As if you wanted to slow down on a sled with your feet while sledding.

 That was all six exercises.
 You see, it's not difficult at all.